Wicked (Maguire novel): Plot

 In the Land of Oz, a minister's wife, Melena Thropp, gives birth to a daughter, Elphaba.
 Elphaba has green skin, sharp teeth, a savage demeanor, and a fear of water.
-The story details Elphaba's difficult childhood before flashing forward to show her at boarding school in the city of Shiz with her social climbing roommate Galinda.
+The story details Elphaba's difficult childhood before flashing forward to show her at Shiz University with her social climbing roommate Galinda, who is destined to become Glinda.

 While at Shiz, the two girls discover that Oz is rife with political tension.
-The Wizard rules as a dictator and has stripped the sentient Animals of their civil rights.
-Inspired by her favorite professor, a Goat named Doctor Dillamond, Elphaba works to prove that sentient Animals deserve social status equal to humans.
-When Doctor Dillamond dies under mysterious circumstances, Galinda adopts his mispronunciation of her name, Glinda.

-Shiz headmistress and Ozian power broker Madame Morrible suggests that Elphaba and Glinda work for her from behind the scenes to help stabilize the political situation in Oz.
-Preferring more direct action, Elphaba and Glinda travel to the Emerald City, where they meet the Wizard and plead the case of the Animals.
+Headmistress and Ozian power broker Madame Morrible suggests that Elphaba and Glinda work for her from behind the scenes to help stabilize the political situation in Oz.
+Preferring more direct action, Elphaba and Glinda travel to the Emerald City, where they meet the Wizard and plead their case.
 When the Wizard dismisses their concerns, Elphaba takes matters into her own hands.
 She goes into hiding and joins an underground terrorist group working out of the Emerald City.

-Five years later, Elphaba reconnects with former schoolmate Fiyero, now a Prince with three children, and the two begin an illicit affair.
-Fiyero is caught in Elphaba's hideout and arrested by the Wizard's secret police force.
+Five years later, Elphaba reconnects with former schoolmate Prince Fiyero, now married with three children, and the two begin an illicit affair.
+While Elphaba makes an attempt at assassinating Madame Morrible, Fiyero is caught in Elphaba's hideout and arrested by the Wizard's secret police force.
 Blaming herself for his capture, Elphaba takes refuge in a convent.
 Seven years later, she visits Fiyero's family at their castle, Kiamo Ko, in hopes of gaining their forgiveness.
 She brings along a boy named Liir, her son by Fiyero.
-Fiyero's family allow her to stay as their guest, but his widow Sarima refuses to hear her apology.
-While there, Elphaba begins to study sorcery and gains a reputation as a witch.
+Fiyero's family allow her to stay as their guest, but his wife Sarima refuses to hear her apology.
+While there, Elphaba finds the Grimmerie, a book of spells and magic, and begins to study sorcery, gaining a reputation as a witch.

 Elphaba's father asks for her help with her sister Nessarose, who has also become a witch and has taken Elphaba's hereditary position as ruler of Munchkinland.
-Tired of being used as a pawn in other people's agendas, Elphaba declines her father's request.
+Tired of being used as a pawn in other people's agendas and having no interest in ruling, Elphaba instead renounces her claim.
 Nessarose promises to give Elphaba her enchanted silver shoes after she dies.
 When Elphaba returns to Kiamo Ko, she discovers the Wizard's troops have taken Fiyero's family prisoner.